Mp3: Victory Garden - Enough or Adolf

 I just spoke to Mayo Thompson of the Red Crayola, who bitched at me for getting a crucial lyric wrong (one where he mentions "Adolf")... but as it turns out I always had the lyric right, that was always what I sang, but wherever they come up on the internet, they are incorrectly transcribed, maybe because people can't actually believe that he says "Adolf"?

-Of coursebut of course there was no way those worms were going to find their way back into the can.
-I’m sorry Mayo (and Dean) but you’ll never get rid of enough.
+Of course I fixed the lyrics on A Head Full of Wishes but of course there was no way those worms were going to find their way back into the can.
+I'm sorry Mayo (and Dean) but you'll never get rid of enough.

 Dean & Britta played Victory Garden at last Friday's show at The Bell House in Brooklyn - and Dean told the story of his call from Mayo Thompson... he didn't name me but I feel a bit responsible.

 OK, that was a better blog post in my head... but if you made it this far - here's an mp3 of last Friday's perfromance...